All Episodes

 How are you?

-I just wanted to call and say thank you first of all, because honestly, until I heard you over and over on the radio saying, you know, talk to your doctor regarding COVID and do what's best for you instead of what you know, the president or whoever else Fauci is saying.
+I just wanted to call and say thank you first of all, because honestly, until I heard you over and over on the radio saying, you know, talk to your doctor regarding COVID and do what's best for you instead of what, you know, the president or whoever else Fauci is saying.

 And so me and my family did that.

-We went to the doctor, we came up with a COVID plan.
+We came up with a COVID plan.

 If somebody gets COVID, what do we do?